260040_10150201225492003_3276159_n

-As a young insomniac adult in college with a part-time job, I used my sleepless nights to complete projects and do homework and just crashed on the weekends.
+As a young adult in college with a part-time job I inevitably became an insomniac.
+I used my sleepless nights to complete projects and do homework and just crashed on the weekends.
 Come Monday morning I was no more rested than I felt on Friday.
 But this is college and young adult life, right?
-Fast forward to my 30’s when I moved to a foreign country, became a new wife, mom and started a PhD all in the same year.
+Fast forward to my 30’s when I moved from Belize to Taiwan, I became a new mom and started a PhD and settled in an 8-year long toxic relationship all in the same year.

 Sleep deprivation at this point was not an option, it was a way of life.
 I was “new-mom” tired and “PhD student” tired but when I got the chance to sleep I was still not rested.
 Add that to the stress of living in a foreign country with a huge language and cultural gap!
-Nutritional deficiencies from living on a student budget compounded this effect.
+Nutritional deficiencies from living on a “student budget” in an unnecssarily extended doctoral program encouraged by an incompent system compounded this effect.
+The cherry on top was the nervous system dysregulation brought on by Stocholm Syndrome disguised as “radical acceptance” of the life I was chosing to live.

 My health declined to the point where I couldn’t even recognise myself in the mirror; hardly functioning and waking up to a blaring alarm clock is in-fact the most brutal way to wake up after a night of non-restorative sleep.
 I was exhausted at a cellular level.